ikostan/ParaBankSeleniumAutomation/utils/README.md

 # Utils

-Contains a collection of various functions.
+Contains a collection of various help classes and functions, see list bellow:

 <details>
   <summary><b>Driver Class</b></summary>